koliseoapi/help/content/agenda/feedback.md

 Users can provide feedback directly from the published agenda.
 All feedback (ratings and comments) about a speaker are recorded and publicly available on their user profile.

-Feedback provided during the [session review process]({{ ref "review-sessions.md" }}) is only visible to the selection comittee.
-Feedback provided in the agenda is visible to all users.
+Feedback provided during the [session review process]({{ ref "review-sessions.md" }}) is only visible to the selection committee.
+Feedback submitted through the published agenda is visible to all users.

 ## Bookmarks